William-MFV/demo-xpath/README.md

 ## Sample file to practice X-path

+The file is in path `/public/get-xpath-examples/Sample.html`

+## Sample file for iframe and Shadow DOM

-The file is in path /public/get-xpath-examples/Sample.html
+The file is in path `/public/simple-landing-page/dist/index.html`

-## For the first time access
+## To open virtual DOM example

-### Install npm
+### Install npm (for the first time only)

 Required: Nodejs